Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Power method

 for sufficiently small $t$, where

-Remark that both \eqref{eq:prod-Hk-even,eq:prod-Hk-odd} can also be considered as local operators when we combine the corresponding neighboring indices.
-Hence, both the even and odd infinite products in \eqref{eq:H-eo-split} result again in rank-1 iTR matrices
+Remark that both \eqref{eq:prod-Hk-even} and \eqref{eq:prod-Hk-odd} can also be considered as local operators when we combine the corresponding neighboring indices.
+In particular, each of the even and odd infinite products in \eqref{eq:H-eo-split} result in rank-1 iTR matrices

 where the neighboring indices $i_{2k,2k+1} = (i_{2k},i_{2k+1})$ and $i_{2k+1,2k+2} = (i_{2k+1},i_{2k+2})$ are combined, respectively.